Athozs/hass-additional-ca/README.md

 ## 11. KNOWN ISSUES

-* In some cases, have to restart twice Home Assistant to take new CA into account, this is due to Home Assistant to create an SSL context before integrations could be loaded.
+* In some cases, you may have to restart Home Assistant twice for the new CA to be taken into account.
+This is due to Home Assistant creating an SSL context before integrations can be loaded.